nogibjj/IDS706-MiniProject10-PySpark/README.md

 Requirements
 - Use PySpark to perform data processing on a large dataset
 - Include at least one Spark SQL query and one data transformation
--
-Grading Criteria
-Data processing functionality (20 points)
-Use of Spark SQL and transformations (20 points) Deliverables
-PySpark script
-Output data or summary report (PDF or markdown)

 ## Preparation